JosephLai241/nomad/README.md

 * It's self-upgrading and you can see the available releases all from your terminal!

 Since there are so many features, I have included a link that points back to the table of contents at the end of each section for your convenience.

+# Current Limitations

+As of v1.0.0, `nomad` unfortunately experiences a performance hit when running it in very large directories.
+This is due to the way the directory tree is built.

+This project uses the [`ptree`][ptree] crate to build the tree via its `TreeBuilder`.
+The `TreeBuilder` stores all tree items before building and displaying the tree, so the tree will only be displayed after all items (depending on your traversal settings) have been visited.

+I have plans to replace this crate with a tree implementation that will display items in real time when they are visited, but for now I would recommend against running it in very large directories.

 # Prerequisite Setup